Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Joel Kaufman - Goldman Sachs & Co.
 LLC

 Hey.
 How's it going?
 Maybe one for Dow.
-Let's talk about the additional channel reach you think is necessary to effectively work out (50:05) Halcyon, just given the geographic mix that you're targeting?
+Could we just talk about the additional channel reach you think is necessary to effectively market Halcyon, just given the geographic mix that you're targeting?
 And then maybe just if you could parse out that operational reach by region?

 Dow R. Wilson - Varian Medical Systems, Inc.

 I think we're in really good shape.
 I mean we have over the last three, four years, we've made significant investments in China, in India, in Brazil.
 We've also invested very heavily in a market development resource and government affairs.
 A lot of these opportunities are government opportunities.
 So, as we look at these markets, one of the things we're encouraged by is, at least at this point, I don't think I have to go out and make a big sales investment.
 I think we've got pretty good coverage.
 And for where these markets are, we're in pretty good shape.

 Joel Kaufman - Goldman Sachs & Co.
 LLC